Contest Your Citation

 Being late does not permit the driver the privilege of parking illegally.

-• No place else To park - the lot was full
+• No place else to park - the lot was full

 Other than being an invalid excuse, this, in fact, confirms the driver's liability.
 It is every driver's responsibility to locate legal parking.